mpds-io/aiida-mpds-monitor/README.md

 ## Workflow Label Requirement

 > [!IMPORTANT]
-> The **label** field of your AiiDA workflow is critically important for webhook delivery and server-side processing.
-The label serves as a unique identifier that allows the MPDS server to understand which system this workflow belongs to and what specific task was being solved.
-Without a properly set label, the server will be unable to route the webhook correctly and process the results.
-Ensure that every workflow you submit has a meaningful and descriptive label that clearly identifies both the computational system and the nature of the work performed.
+> The **label** field of your AiiDA workflow is critical for webhook delivery and server-side processing. aiida-mpds-monitor expects that the tag is an identifier that allows the server to understand which object this workflow belongs to and which specific task was solved.
+Therefore, if the workflow does not have a tag, the monitor simply will not send a request to the server.
+> Мake sure that each workflow you send has a label, for example: 'HgI2/137: Geometry optimization'

 ## Configuration
 On first run, the tool creates a default config file: